Death toll from flooding in Japan rises to 50, dozen missing

 Death toll from flooding in Japan rises to 50, dozen missingNew

-TOKYO (AP) — Japan’s disaster management agency says the death toll from recent flooding has risen to 50 and at least a dozen others are still missing.
+TOKYO (AP) — Defense soldiers rescued residents on boats as the floodwater flowed down what used to be streets in southern Japanese towns as the deadly rain and floods spread across the region, leaving at least 50 people dead and a dozen others still missing.
 Pounding rain since late Friday in Japan’s southern region of Kyushu has triggered widespread flooding.
-The Fire and Disaster Management Agency said 49 of the dead confirmed as of Tuesday morning were from riverside towns in the Kumamoto region.
-One person was found dead in Fukuoka as the heavy rain spread across the southern area.
+In the Omuta district of Fukuoka, residents were being rescued on boats by defense troops.
+A 2-month old baby was among them.
 At least a dozen people are missing.
 Rescue operations have been hampered by the floodwater and continuing harsh weather.